 One of the worst things about being a parent is when your child goes through a really difficult time, and you feel you are partly to blame.

 The problem is that you don’t know how you could have done things differently.
 In the end, you made the best choice possible at the time.
 Come to find out, it was a fail.
 Big time.

-Maybe your child lost friends because you moved, or he/she is not accepted at school.
-Maybe your kid didn’t make the sports team, or made a horrible choice and is in trouble.
+Maybe your child lost friends because you moved, or he is not accepted at school.
+Perhaps your child didn’t make the sports team, or made a horrible choice and is in trouble.

 The reasons are plentiful as to why your child is in pain.
 All you know is that you feel guilty or that you have failed as a parent.